 Camera & Video System

-The camera and video systems integrated into these drones reflect their primary functions.
-Racing drones utilize low-latency FPV cameras to provide real-time video feeds, ensuring that pilots can react instantly to obstacles and turns.
+- Racing drones utilize low-latency FPV cameras to provide real-time video feeds, ensuring that pilots can react instantly to obstacles and turns.
 However, video quality is not their priority.

-Freestyle drones typically feature both an FPV camera for flying and an action camera such as a GoPro or DJI Action for recording high-quality footage.
+- Freestyle drones typically feature both an FPV camera for flying and an action camera, such as a GoPro or DJI Action, for recording high-quality footage.

-Cinematic drones are equipped with high-end stabilized cameras like the DJI O3 or professional cinema cameras such as the Red Komodo.
+- Cinematic drones are equipped with high-end stabilized cameras like the DJI O3 or professional cinema cameras such as the Red Komodo.
 These drones often incorporate 2- or 3-axis gimbals to achieve ultra-smooth footage, making them the best option for professional video production.

 Feature | Racing Drone | Freestyle Drone | Cinematic Drone |